aopatric/dual_process_llms/README.md

 --dataset (str="gsm8k") : dataset name. one of ["gsm8k"]

---model (str="api") : model to use, or "api" for using the OpenAI API. one of ["api"]
+--model (str="api") : model to use automatically set up for using the OpenAI API. one of ["gpt3",]

---prompting_method (str="default") : prompting method to use, one of ["default", "zero-shot-cot", "dual-process"]
+--prompting_method (str="zero-shot-cot") : prompting method to use, one of ["default", "zero-shot-cot", "dual-process"]

 --num_samples (int=10) : number of samples to take from the given dataset (shuffled)

+--seed (int=42) : random seed for reproducibility